mrsilver76/groupmachine/README.md

 - Changed album title logic: dropped popularity sorting; locations now kept in time order with the least-used removed.
 - Updated `-s` (`--simulate)` to show the destination folder structure.
 - Refactored the _"(part x)"_ numbering logic to ignore existing folders on disk, relying on date suffixes for uniqueness.
-- Switched to BLAKE3 for identical file checks, giving a 12x speed improvement over SHA256.
+- Switched to SHA512 for identical file checks on 64-bit processors, 32-bit processors continue to use SHA256.
-- Removed `-u` (`--unique`) check due to poor performance (even with BLAKE3) and limited value.
+- Removed `-u` (`--unique`) check due to poor performance and limited value.
 - Logger now includes OS details to assist with debugging.
 - Re-ordered command-line arguments and grouped them into logical sections.
 - Cleaned up various pieces of code (analyzer suggestions regarding naming, simplifications, and style)